rust-lang/rust/text/0000-stabilize-catch-panic.md

 All safe code in Rust is guaranteed to not cause any memory unsafety due to a panic.
 There is never any invalid intermediate state which can then be read due to a destructor running on a panic.
-It's possible for a **logical** invariant to be violated as a result of a panic, however.
-For example if a structure guarantees that its field `foo` is always an even integer, it may be odd temporarily while a helper function is called and if that panics then the logical guarantee is no longer valid.

 As we've also seen, however, it's possible to cause memory unsafety through panics when dealing with `unsafe` code.
-The key part of this is that you have to have `unsafe` somewhere to inject the memory unsafety, and you largely just need to worry about exception safety in the confines of an unsafe block.
+The key part of this is that you have to have `unsafe` somewhere to inject the memory unsafety, and you largely just need to worry about exception safety in the context of unsafe code.

+Even though mixing safe Rust and panics cannot cause undefined behavior, it's possible for a **logical** invariant to be violated as a result of a panic.
+These sorts of situations can often become serious bugs and are difficult to audit for, so it means that exception safety in Rust is unfortunately not a situation that can be completely sidestepped.

 ### Exception Safety in Rust